Dr. Lucia Carvelli, Ph.D.

 Currently, we are focusing our studies on an NIH-funded project in which we investigate the epigenetic and molecular mechanisms underlying the long-term and transgenerational effects of amphetamine and cocaine.

-Below you could read about our different sub areas of the lab research:
+Read below about our different sub areas of the lab research:

 Despite its therapeutic importance and dangers as a recreational drug, the mechanism of action of amphetamine is still poorly understood.
 In vitro and in vivo studies have demonstrated that amphetamine competes for reuptake of DA and promotes reverse transport of DA through the transporter into the synapse.
 However, in mice lacking the DA transporter as well as the ability to synthesize DA, amphetamine still produces behavioral effects.
 These data suggest that mechanisms involving targets and molecules other than the DA transporter and DA itself are responsible for some of the effects generated by amphetamine.
 Thus, in my laboratory we searched for alternative amphetamine targets.
 Since the major proteins involved in dopaminergic transmission are highly conserved from worm to man, we used C. elegans as a model system to exploit the genetic tools this system offers.
 We found that amphetamine, besides the DA transporter, also engages the newly identified chloride channels LGC-55 to generate locomotor effects (Safratowich et al. 2013; JBC).
 This conclusion was supported by our behavioral data showing that whereas the single dat-1 or lgc-55 knockout animals respond to amphetamine albeit to lesser degree, the dat-1;lgc-55 double knockout animals do not respond at all to amphetamine treatments.
 By performing two electrodes voltage-clamped experiments in Xenopus oocytes expressing the LGC-55 channels, we demonstrated that amphetamine directly activates these channels and generates chloride-dependent currents.